neilkatin/lahcert/notes-recon-2016-05-14.md

 * Current process makes it hard to re-task teams in the field
     * no backlog of assignments at recon
-    * no maps with field teams
+    * no maps with field teams for other zones

 * Net control
     * need extra clip boards in case of wind